Washington Nationals: Early struggles (2006–2010)

-The Nationals finished in last place in four out of five years from 2006-2010, but began building the foundations of a contender with their first-overall draft picks of pitcher Stephen Strasburg (in 2009) and outfielder Bryce Harper (in 2010), as well as their sixth-overall draft pick of infielder Anthony Rendon (in 2011).
-Strasburg, arguably the most hyped prospect in baseball history, struck out 14 batters in an unprecedented Major League debut.
-In 2011, they signed Jayson Werth to the team's first big free agent contract.
+Winning years and playoff stumbles (2011–2018)

+In 2011, the Nationals signed Jayson Werth to the team's first big free-agent contract.
 With a mix of homegrown players and players acquired via trade and free agency, the Nationals clinched their first playoff berth and first division title in 2012.
 Teenage phenom Harper was named NL Rookie of the Year, the youngest ever to win.
 The Nationals were knocked out of the 2012 NLDS by the St. Louis Cardinals in five games after the Cardinals took the lead with two outs in the top of the ninth of game 5.
 After missing the playoffs in 2013, they hired Matt Williams as manager and rebounded to win their second division title in 2014, but were eliminated in the 2014 NLDS by the San Francisco Giants.
 In 2014, they acquired shortstop prospect Trea Turner in a trade with the San Diego Padres, with Turner eventually becoming a major part of the Nationals' core.

 In 2015, the Nationals signed top free agent pitcher Max Scherzer to a 7-year, $210 million contract.
 That year, Harper had one of the greatest offensive seasons in MLB history, becoming the youngest player to win the NL MVP unanimously.
-However the Nationals missed the playoffs again, leading to Williams' firing.
+Despite strong individual showings, the Nationals missed the playoffs, leading to Williams' firing.
 The team hired veteran manager Dusty Baker in 2016, and returned to the playoffs only to be eliminated by the Los Angeles Dodgers in the 2016 NLDS in five games.
 They won the NL East title in 2017, but were eliminated in the NLDS yet again after losing game 5 to the Chicago Cubs.
 Baker's contract was not renewed after the 2017 playoff loss, and the team hired Dave Martinez as their sixth manager in ten years.

 In 2018, the All-Star Game was played at Nationals Park.
 19-year-old phenom Juan Soto had an exceptional debut campaign, finishing 2nd in NL Rookie of the Year Voting.
 The Nationals failed to make the playoffs in 2018, finishing a disappointing second in a year they were expected to sail to the playoffs.
 After the 2018 season, superstar slugger Bryce Harper left the team via free agency, signing with the rival Philadelphia Phillies.